Misusing Powers of Attorney

 One of the commonest reasons people give for not wanting to make a Lasting Power of Attorney is fear of attorneys misusing powers of attorney.

-Earlier this year a former Court of Protection judge, Denzil Lush, created a shock when he said he would never sign a Lasting Power of Attorney because he thinks they
+A former Court of Protection judge, Denzil Lush, created a shock when he said he would never sign a Lasting Power of Attorney because he thinks they

 “can have a ‘devastating effect’ on family relationships”*.